 Two to three sessions per week are enough for most people.

-Overuse Risks26
+Overuse Risks

 Daily use increases fatigue.